 Get the strong arm

-Since workers’ compensation and SSD are two separate entities, receiving one does not disqualify you from collecting the other.
-In fact, employees who were hurt at work can receive workers’ compensation as helpful supplemental income if they are now disabled and waiting to get accepted for SSD benefits.
+Since workers’ compensation and SSDI are two separate entities, receiving one does not disqualify you from collecting the other.
+If you were hurt at work and are waiting to get accepted for SSDI benefits, you can receive workers’ compensation benefits as helpful supplemental income.

-Workers’ compensation is typically provided on a more temporary basis than SSD.
+Workers’ compensation is typically provided on a more temporary basis than SSDI.
 If your workers’ compensation ends while you are still getting Social Security benefits, you will need to let the SSA know.
 You might be eligible for higher Social Security benefits if you no longer collect workers’ compensation.

 - Report your work injury to your employer